Environmental Environmentally friendly products and technologies

 • Nylon composites

-We utilize the special characteristics of nylon to provide high-performance resins that meet customer demand.
-We actively pursue the development of composite products that utilize biomass raw materials, recycled materials, etc. as raw materials.
+We leverage the special characteristics of nylon to provide high-performance resins that meet diverse customer needs.
+We actively pursue the development of composite products that utilize biomass, recycled materials, etc. as part of our commitment to sustainability.

 Reason for selection